Everybody knows you can get a price adjustment within 7-14 days if an item you bought goes on sale (depending on the retailer).

 1. Put Paribus to work getting your money from retailers when the price drops.

-Lots of stores have 7-14 day grace periods that allow you to claim the difference if the price drops on an item you bought.
+Lots of stores have a price adjustment period that allows you to claim the difference if the price drops on an item you bought.
 But it’s nearly impossible to keep tabs on every purchase you make and watch for a price drop, right?!

 So, just let Paribus do it for you.
-Paribus will monitor your online purchases and let you know how to get the difference if prices drop on eligible items you’ve already bought.
+Paribus will monitor your online purchases from stores they monitor and let you know how to get the difference if prices drop on eligible items you’ve already bought.
 Best part?
 You keep 100% of the difference.

-Paribus will get you price adjustments from loads of retailers like Kohl’s, Target, Walmart, Macy’s, and Anthropologie.
+Paribus will help you get you price adjustments from loads of retailers like Target and Anthropologie.
 I got $40 back just last week when one item I’d purchased from Anthropologie the week before dropped in price!

 You’ll need to do the legwork to get your price adjustment, but all three of these airlines will give you the difference in one form or another.
 The savings are usually worth it when it comes to airlines.